 Special Christmas Programs at Amsterdam Museums

-Check the full museum holiday opening hours page available on their websites for details on which museums are open.
+You'll find all the details on the full museum holiday opening hours page available on museum websites for details on which museums are open.
 These museums offer special programs during the Christmas season:

 While Christmas Day and the day after Christmas are national holidays in the Netherlands, countless restaurants in Amsterdam are open for service on these days and many offer special holiday menus.
 To find a restaurant that suits your taste, try an advanced search on The Fork, where you can select "Open on December 24/25" in the search criteria.